slayaglez/slayaglez/README.md

 <br>

+### 🕹 About me 🎮
 My hobbies are doing **MMA, videogames and Rock'n'Roll**, more specifically, I've practiced Brazilian Jiu-Jitsu and Karate, I'm a big fan of *Fromsoftware* games and I love *Extremoduro* or *Marea*, which are spanish Rock bands.
 I also love gastronomy, since I've been a waiter for a couple of years and know a lot about high quality wines and meats from different parts of the Mediterranean.

-> Todo lo que escuchamos es una opinión, no un hecho.
-Todo lo que vemos es una perspectiva, no la verdad.
+> Tranquilo a la vez que resuelto, alegre a la par que consistente, es el hombre que en todo sigue la razón.
 > >  -Marco Aurelio

 <br>
 <br>

-## Programming habilities 👾
+## 👾 Programming habilities 👾
 #### Here are some technologies where I'm experienced
 <div style="display:flex; column-gap:20px">
   <img src="https://hackr.io/tutorials/learn-assembly-language/logo/logo-assembly-language?ver=1762791712" style="height:5vw">